-This article is the second of a two-part series, so if you haven’t read the first part, click here
+This article is the second of a two-part series, so CLICK HERE to read the first part.

 For those of you who for some reason only want to read the end of this article: in the previous installment of my meditation/ rant on the representation and construction of lesbian sexual identity in probably-straight director April Mullen’s new film Below Her Mouth, I talked about how the visual coding and characterization of the two romantic leads in the film maps onto straight romantic narratives in a pretty 1 to 1 way–that is to say, Mullen and Co. filmed a straight romance with two girls, with all the toxic patriarchal narratives that come along with a heterosexual romance.